spencertipping/tau/doc/pi0-gc.md

 Because the live set is open-ended, we'll use a set of virtual pointers that provide "views" into the heap.
 These implement various abstractions like data stacks, frame stacks, globals, and native frames.

+## UTF9 flagging
+Most UTF9 values are allocated inline: a tuple physically contains its elements, for example.
+This is convenient from a GC perspective because it means we can just copy the value as a single block without inspecting its contents, and all internal offsets are also preserved.

+**TODO:** document flag scheme

 # _
 π₀ programs are stack-oriented bytecode, so we need to track their values accordingly.
 We do this with the usual three-tier setup: